 Everyone, from families to community members to state policymakers, deserves information about the quality of their state's education system.
 Unfortunately, that information is often difficult to find and understand.
 This activity will take you on a tour of your state's report card through the eyes of a parent.
-The search terms and questions here are based on the items that Data Quality Campaign searches for when we review state report cards, as well as things we know are useful to parents.
+The search terms and questions here are based on the items that the Data Quality Campaign searches for when we review states' annual aggregate information about the performance of students statewide.
+This tool will help you go deeper-looking at school and district performance and starting a conversation about whether the information your state provides about state, district, and school performance meets the needs of people in your community.